LoginRadius/developer-authentication-demos/guidelines.md

 <your app name>.hub.loginradius.com/auth.aspx?returun_url=”<your demo home page url>”
 ```

-**NOTE: return _url would be the url where you’ll be redirected after successful authentication**
+**NOTE: return _url would be the URL where you’ll be redirected after successful authentication**

-After successful authentication on IDX page, user will be redirected to your given return page with access token
+After successful authentication on the IDX page, the user will be redirected to your given return page with the access token.
 ```
 <localhost domain>?accesstoken=<Access Token>
 ```